 Treasury Inspector General for Tax Administration

-WASHINGTON -- The Internal Revenue Service (IRS) is taking steps to reduce the amount of time required to hire new employees, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- The Internal Revenue Service (IRS) is working to correct weaknesses in its ability to determine whether its employees are inappropriately accessing taxpayer data, but can and should do more, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.